 Strategic development to create the foundation for a charitable trust completed our work.

-As part of a wider consultant team our work secured a £13.9m bid to the Heritage Lottery Fund and gave the City Council the confidence of a robust, well considered business plan and operating model.
+As part of a wider consultant team our work secured a £13.9m bid to the National Lottery Heritage Fund and gave the City Council the confidence of a robust, well considered business plan and operating model.